KamelOtmani/raylib_ImGui_template/README.md

 # Build
 - Make sure you have the needed software to use [raylib](https://github.com/raysan5/raylib)
-- For linus you may need to install the needed dependancies
+- For linux you may need to install the needed dependancies
   - On Ubuntu :
 ``` bash
 sudo apt install libasound2-dev libx11-dev libxrandr-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxcursor-dev libxinerama-dev libwayland-dev libxkbcommon-dev
 ```
 - Please consult the raylib [Wiki](https://github.com/raysan5/raylib/wiki) for more details on your specefic platform
 ## Windows : Visual Studio 2022
-- generate the solution using `generate_solution.bat` which will generate the visula studio 2022 solution files (.sln) using premake
+- Generate the solution using `generate_solution.bat` which will generate the Visual Studio 2022 solution files (.sln) using premake
 ## Linux : GNU Make
 * cd into the `build` folder
 * run `./premake5 gmake2` to generate the `MakeFile` (in the root directory)